CamHenlin/coprocessorjslib/README.md

 Include `coprocessorjs.h` and `coprocessorjs.c` in your Retro68, MPW, THINK C, etc program.

-From there, there are 5 functions and 1 variable available to your C code:
+From there, there are 7 functions and 3 variables available to your C code:

 - setupCoprocessor
 - sendProgramToCoprocessor